Viftrup/viftrup.github.io/_posts/2025-28-04-using-certbot-to-provision-a-publicly-signed-certificate-and-automatically-populate-dns-records-within-cloudflare.markdown

 `pip3 install certbot`
 `pip3 install certbot-dns-cloudflare`

-<h3> Go to Cloudflare and create an API token </h3>
+<h3> Create a Cloudflare API Token</h3>
-Click on your user on the far right -> My Profile -> API Tokens Create an API Token
+Click on your user on the far right <b>My Profile -> API Tokens</b>
+Create an API Token

-(Optional) Security-wise, I highly recommend using a restricted API Token, as compared to a 'Global API Key', which has full permission to your Cloudflare account.
+*(Optional)* Security-wise, I highly recommend using a restricted API Token, as compared to a 'Global API Key', which has full permission to your Cloudflare account.
 Assigning "Zone" - "DNS" - "Edit" is sufficient for this operation.

 Select the domain on which you'll be provisioning the record.